 May is the boss of us.
-Never mind if the laundry needs doing or dinner hasn’t gone into the oven, if it’s a nice day in May, you’ll find us in the garden past sunset, headlamp on, no apologies.
-If it’s a crummy day in May, same story.
-As nights warm into the 50s and above, plant growth kicks into high gear (including onion grass).
-If we don’t try to keep up, we’ll feel like we’re losing ground.
+Never mind if the laundry needs doing or dinner is waiting, in May, you’ll find us in the garden past sunset with a headlamp on and no apologies.
+Plant growth kicks into high gear, including that of dreaded onion grass, and if we don’t try to keep up with weeding and planting, we’ll feel like we’re losing ground.
 (We’re not.
 We’ve still got June.)
-Also, it bears remembering that May gardens are deceiving: lovely and minimalist with plenty of room to spare.
-But as perennials and coppiced shrubs grow to their full potential, they’ll soon take up much more space than they do now.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.